Greene, Ohio Air Quality

 What This Means for Greene County Residents

-Greene, Ohio has received an Air Quality Grade of B (72/100) based on a decade of EPA monitoring data.
+Greene, Ohio has received an Air Quality Grade of B (72/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 44 falls in the "Good" range.

 Encouragingly, air quality here has been improving, with the median AQI dropping by 9 points over the monitoring period.
 This trend suggests continued investment in emission controls and cleaner energy.